 Skip to main content

-In some European countries winter tires are mandatory for cars.
+In some European countries winter tyres are mandatory for cars.
 In others they are not mandatory or only under special conditions.
 Therefore, it should be helpful, before going on holidays, to have a closer look at the corresponding regulations.

 Click on the countries below for more information.